 Within some cultural backgrounds looking directly into the eyes is frowned upon, or not allowed.
 Touch can also be taboo so to shake someone’s hand could or would be deemed an insult.
 This could impede on eye contact, but not body language skills.

-These are just a few of the issues that as counsellors we will meet with in our daily practise, all are a learning process and give us an insight and knowledge that can only better our therapeutic process, personal learning and improve our practice
+These are just a few of the issues that as counsellors we will meet within our daily practice, all are a learning process and give us an insight and knowledge that can only better our therapeutic process, personal learning and improve our practice.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.